 - 1 cup unsweetened apple sauce

 - 1 cup wholegrain spelt flour or white whole wheat

 - 1 cup all purpose flour

 - Preheat your oven to 180°C / 350°F. Line the bottom of a 9 x 9 square baking tin with parchment paper, and butter the sides.

-- In a small bowl, combine the ground flax and the applesauce and set aside while you're preparing the other ingredients.
+- In a small bowl, combine two tablespoons of ground flax with one cup unsweetened applesauce and set aside while you're preparing the other ingredients.

-- In a large bowl, us an electric mixer to cream the butter (or vegan alternative) together with the maple syrup until it's light and fluffy, about 1-2 minutes.
+- In a large bowl, us an electric mixer to cream ½ cup of butter (or vegan alternative) together with ¾ cups sugar until it's light and fluffy, about 1-2 minutes.